Request a Demo Search

 School-based

 Schools often rely on volunteer support to care for their students.
-Many schools have parent-teacher associations (PTAs), which are alliances between parents and school staff members to complete projects that benefit students.
-Volunteers also contribute in unique school-oriented roles such as helping with after-school programs or chaperoning field trips.
+Many schools have parent-teacher associations (PTAs)—alliances between parents and school staff members to complete projects that benefit students.
+Volunteers also contribute in unique school-oriented roles, such as helping with after-school programs or chaperoning field trips.

 Community

-Anyone looking to help out and contribute their time and efforts to improve their community is a community volunteer.
-This can include individuals who volunteer at food banks, hospitals, animal shelters, nature centers, and any other community organizations.
+Anyone looking to contribute their time and efforts to improve their community is a community volunteer.
+This can include individuals who volunteer at food banks, hospitals, animal shelters, nature centers, and other community organizations.

 Virtual

-With the rise of online volunteer opportunities, virtual volunteerism has grown in popularity.
+With the rise of online volunteer opportunities, virtual volunteerism has become popular.

-Virtual volunteers require different management strategies due to the increased distance.
-Have volunteer managers schedule regular check-ins with these volunteers to answer questions, keep them on track, and ensure they are having a positive volunteer experience.
+Due to the increased distance, virtual volunteers require different management strategies.
+Volunteer managers should schedule regular check-ins with these volunteers to answer questions, keep them on track, and ensure they have a positive volunteer experience.

 Emergency relief